Foot'n Foundations apparel is in.

 Ken, along with two others, has been named coach

 of the year by USAwaterski.
 This is an extremely high

 honor that Ken is both honored by and quite proud of.

 New!!
 Foot'n foundations has their own line of wetsuits!!

-We will, again, be hosting a clinic at the Blue Moo prior to the Wisconsin open.
+We will, again, be hosting a clinic but this year it will be on our home site on the Rock River prior to the Wisconsin open.
 This clinic is open to anyone, but we like to focus on the beginner to intermediate skiers, to both, promote 3-event and enhance current skills.
 We have had awesome attendance the past two seasons, and look to fill up again.
-We will limit the clinic to 10 skiers, so reserve your spot now.
+We will limit the clinic to 8 skiers, so reserve your spot now.

 Teri Larson/Jones wins Female athelete of the year!

 Teri Larson/Jones, or "LJ", as I like to call her, and I go back a few years.
 We can almost say we began our 3-event years together.